EdgeTX/edgetx-user-manual/color-radios/radio-settings/radio-settings/README.md

 **Pwr Off delay** - The delay between when the power button is pushed and when the radio shuts off.
 The options are: **0s, 0.5s, 1s, 2s, 3s, 4**s. _It is recommended to set at least a 1s delay in order to prevent the radio from being shut off in the case of an accidental button press._

-**Power Auto Off** - If enabled, the radio with automatically power off after the configured amount of inactivity, if there is no RF module with active telemetry, or an active trainer connection.&#x20;
+**Power Auto Off** - If enabled, the radio with automatically power off after the configured amount of inactivity, if there is no RF module with active telemetry, or an active trainer connection.

-**Power ON/OFF Haptic** - When enabled, the radio with use the vibration motor to give a haptic pulse when powering the radio on (indicating when the power button can be released) and when the transmitter is powering off.&#x20;
+**Power ON/OFF Haptic** - When enabled, the radio with use the vibration motor to give a haptic pulse when powering the radio on (indicating when the power button can be released) and when the transmitter is powering off.

 **Owner ID** - Custom registration ID used only for users with FrSky ISRM/ACCESS modules.